MaireadKelly/Kelly-Cooks/README.md

 - Provide a platform for users to share their own recipes.
 - Allow users to browse recipes by others and leave reviews.
 - Include user authentication for adding/editing/deleting recipes and reviews.
-- Keep the interface clean, intuitive, and mobile‑friendly.
+- Keep the interface clean, intuitive, and mobile-friendly.

 ### Target Audience
 - People who love cooking and want to share recipes.